JaneliaSciComp/BigStitcher-Spark/README.md

 [![install4j](https://www.ej-technologies.com/images/product_banners/install4j_small.png)](https://www.ej-technologies.com/products/install4j/overview.html)

-Running compute-intense parts of BigStitcher distributed.
-For now we support **fusion with affine transformation models** (including translations of course).
-It should scale very well to large datasets as it tests for each block that is written which images are overlapping.
-You simply need to specify the `XML` of a BigSticher project and decide which channels, timepoints, etc. to fuse. *Warning: not tested on 2D yet.*

-Sharing this early as it might be useful ...

-Here is som of the functionality is currently available in BigStitcher-Spark (Documentation coming, check out the cmd-line args, they mostly follow the BigStitcher GUI; each module takes an existing XML):
+This package allows you to run compute-intense parts of BigStitcher distributed on your workstation, a cluster or the cloud using Apache Spark.
+The following modules are currently available in BigStitcher-Spark (better documentation is coming but check out the cmd-line args, they mostly follow the BigStitcher GUI; each module takes an existing XML):

-* SparkResaveN5 (resave a dataset you defined - use virtual loading only - into N5 for processing)
+* **SparkResaveN5** (resave an XML dataset you defined - use virtual loading only - into N5 for processing)
-* SparkInterestPointDetection (detect interest points for alignment)
+* **SparkInterestPointDetection** (detect interest points for alignment - an alternative to using stitching)
-* SparkGeometricDescriptorRegistration (perform pair-wise interest point registration)
+* **SparkGeometricDescriptorRegistration** (perform pair-wise interest point registration - an alternative to using stitching)
-* Solver (global solve - not Spark)
+* **SparkPairwiseStitching** (run pairwise stitching between overlapping tiles - an alternative to using interest points)
+* **Solver** (perform the global solve, works with interest points and stitching)
-* SparkAffineFusion (fuse the aligned dataset using affine models)
+* **SparkAffineFusion** (fuse the aligned dataset using affine models, including translation)
-* SparkNonRigidFusion (fuse the aligned dataset using non-rigid models)
+* **SparkNonRigidFusion** (fuse the aligned dataset using non-rigid models)

 ## Install